-Some of the very best steaks come from this primal, including the New York strip and porterhouse.
+Of all the primal cuts of beef, the short loin is where some of the very best steaks come from, including the New York strip and porterhouse.
 The meat here is delicious and tender, but it doesn’t usually go overboard on the marbling; some judicious trimming will take care of it where it does.

 Yes, many of the short loin cuts come with a premium price tag, and some among you may gasp at the idea of drying such fine meat out for jerky.
 If you can swallow the cost, though, you’ll love swallowing this excellent jerky.
 Just be sure to tell everyone what kind of meat you used.